 The Hancock Overlook provides one of the best views on the Kancamagus Highway.
 There’s a little covered gazebo where you can take in the views and eat your lunch, and we were smitten by the tall, lonely “heart tree” near the parking lot.
-You may not spend more than 15 minutes here, but it’s definitely worth the stop, especially if you have a camera.
+You may not spend more than 15 minutes at this delightful viewpoint, but it’s definitely worth the stop, especially if you want to take some photos.

 Sabbaday Falls, along with dozens of other waterfalls in the White Mountains, can be found in the fabulous book, New England Waterfalls by Greg Parsons and Kate B. Watson.
 This is one of the most dog-eared books I own.
 I promise you will find it useful if you live in New England or visit often!

 Rocky Gorge Scenic Area

 Not only is Rocky Gorge an awesome spot for a picnic, the area also provides access to trails for long and short jaunts into the White Mountain National Forest.
 Cross a wide footbridge over the Swift River as it narrows into Rocky Gorge, then hike the one-mile trail around Falls Pond.

 When you get back from your jaunt around the pond, you can venture out on the rocks to get a better view of the cascades.
 There is no swimming within 400 feet of the gorge, but we saw lots of people swimming upstream.

 The Albany Covered Bridge crosses 120 feet over the Swift River and was built in 1858.
 It’s a beautiful bridge to photograph, especially during the fall foliage season.
 You can drive over the bridge in three seasons, and pedestrians are welcome year-round.